SPAAM-community/spaam-community.github.io/spaam2/foodandactivities.md

 Each lunch will be charged **17€** and will consist in a **main dish and bread, coffee and an assortment of three sweets**.

-Please, indicate any dietary restriction on the Registration Confirmation Form.
+:warning: Please, indicate any dietary restriction on the Registration Confirmation Form.

 The menus will be announced one week before the workshop, and will be based on French cuisine, local availability and season.